Embracing the Experimenter Mindset

 Action Step (For You)

 For the next seven days, drop identity-based language.
+Don’t say:

-“I’m bad at this”
+“I’m bad at this.”

 “I’m the kind of person who…”

-“That’s just who I am”
+“That’s just who I am.”

+Instead, ask: “What happens if I test this for one week?”
 Treat your life like a lab.
 Observe without judgment.
 Keep what works.
 Let the rest go.
 You don’t need a new identity.
 You need better experiments.

 Awaiting further instructions from the Void.